ZhifanZhou1/ZhifanZhou1.github.io/_pages/about.md

 # Research
 Light-matter interaction has attracted intense research interest ranging from quantum sensing to quantum information science (such as quantum computing and quantum networks).
 I focus on the dynamical control of light-matter interaction to achieve robust generation and manipulation of multi-mode quantum entanglement, with both atomic and optical qumodes.
-Traditionally, extending single-mode entanglement to multi-mode entanglement is predominantly studied with multiple entanglement sources, which lacks scalability.
-I researched for more compact and direct means of generating multi-mode entangle ment in spatial and frequency domains that will make it more scalable and stable, resulting in more complex protocols.
+I researched for more compact and direct means of generating multi-mode entanglement in spatial and frequency domains that will make multi-mode entanglement more scalable and stable, resulting in more complex protocols.
 Meanwhile, the miniaturization of entanglement generation and manipulation is an essential step toward practical applications.
 I investigated light-matter interaction in an integrated system (an atom chip) that offers additional controls to generate novel types of entanglement and high-precision probes in different scenarios.
 My long-term goal is to explore multi-mode entanglement from light-matter interaction to advance quantum science and technology with integrated systems.